fairuzlokman/auth_app/README.md

 with no server.
 A real app would send the password to a backend that hashes it (bcrypt or argon2) and would never persist it on the device at all.

-**There's an artificial 600ms delay** on login and signup, standing in for a network call so the loading states are actually visible.

 ## Known limitations

 - No backend; accounts exist only on the device that created them.